chandankumar994/DevOps-Mastery/7-Kubernetes/6-Scaling_and_Replication.md

 ```
 kubectl get pods
 kubectl delete <podname>
-# new pod will be created automatilally after its deletion.
+# new pod will be created automatically after its deletion.
 ```